 Paying these extra percentage increases will add more to your regular premiums.
 But if you need the rider, you’ll be glad to have made the purchase.

 Unfortunately, you can’t add the rider after you buy the coverage.
 It must be purchased at the time you buy the coverage.
 Sometimes you can pay the extra money for the rider up front as a lump sum.

 Ways to Save on Life Insurance

-If you’d like to buy a disability waiver of premium rider but the extra cost has you concerned, you may be able to compensate for the added expense by shopping more mindfully for coverage:
+You may like to buy a disability waiver of premium rider but the extra cost has you concerned.
+If so, you might compensate for the added expense by shopping more mindfully for coverage:

-- Just-Right Coverage: Buying just the right amount of life insurance instead of buying too much coverage can help you save money.
-If you needed only $750,000 in coverage, you should shop for that amount instead of rounding up to $1 million which will cost more.
+- Just-Right Coverage: Buying just the right amount of life insurance coverage can help you save money.
+If you needed only $750,000 in coverage, you should shop for that amount.
+Rounding up to $1 million will cost more.

 - The Right Term: If you do get term life, getting a term that fits your needs can save you money.
 If you won’t need a large coverage amount in 20 years because your kids will be grown or your house will be paid off, stick with a 20-year policy instead of buying 30 years of coverage.

 - Buy Coverage While Young: Younger people have access to the best life insurance rates, especially for term coverage.
 The rate you lock in now will last throughout the policy.
 The longer you wait to buy coverage, the more you’ll pay — assuming you maintain your current health status.

 - Quit Smoking: Tobacco use skyrockets life insurance rates because people who smoke, chew, or dip are statistically more likely to develop life-threatening illnesses.